-- The DBE respects the decision-making powers of governing bodies to make informed decisions in the best interests of their pupils, whether to remain as a maintained school, federate or become an academy. - The DBE recognises the importance of schools working together across a reasonable geographical area. - The DBE will normally decide on granting consent once a MAT has completed its due diligence and agreed to accept a school. - Given the size of the diocese, the DBE wishes to encourage the appropriate growth of the existing MATs: Diocesan MAT, Thedwastre, Tilian or All Saints Schools Trust.
-The Diocesan MAT is now close to capacity whilst Thedwastre, Tilian and the All Saints Schools Trust all have capacity to grow. - The DBE has already approved the change from minority to majority articles for Tilian Partnership, enabling it to receive former VA schools. - In order to provide further capacity, the DBE approves the growth of two existing Stand Alone Trusts (SATs) which plan to become MATs: Debenham High School and Elveden CofE Primary Academy. - The DBE continues to have a role in both maintained schools and academies in relation especially to RE, Collective Worship and SIAMS inspections. - Voluntary controlled (VC) schools will be given consent to join a majority or minority governance MAT, whereas voluntary aided (VA) schools will only be permitted to join a MAT with majority governance.
+- The DBE respects the decision-making powers of governing bodies to make informed decisions in the best interests of their pupils, whether to remain as a maintained school, federate or become an academy. - The DBE recognises the importance of schools working together across a reasonable geographical area. - The DBE will normally decide on granting consent once a MAT has completed its due diligence and agreed to accept a school. - Given the size of the diocese, the DBE is satisfied that there are sufficient MATs for church schools in Suffolk.
+The existing MATs are: the Diocesan MAT, Thedwastre, Tilian, All Saints Schools Trust and Elveden Schools Trust.
+The Diocesan MAT is now close to capacity.
+The Heart of Suffolk Education Trust is in formation, based on Debenham High School. - The DBE continues to have a role in both maintained schools and academies in relation especially to RE, Collective Worship and SIAMS inspections. - Voluntary controlled (VC) schools will be given consent to join a majority or minority governance MAT, whereas voluntary aided (VA) schools will only be permitted to join a MAT with majority governance.
 This reflects the previous maintained status of the school involved and helps to safeguard its future as a Church school in line with its Trust Deed.
+Thedwastre is the only MAT with minority articles. - Local governance will be secured to strengthen and protect the local relationship between the diocese and the school as part of the family of church schools. - The DBE will not normally support applications from church schools seeking to join existing multi-academy trusts with non-church schools, other than in exceptional circumstances.

-- Local governance will be secured to strengthen and protect the local relationship between the diocese and the school as part of the family of church schools. - The DBE will not normally support applications from church schools seeking to join existing multi-academy trusts with non-church schools, other than in exceptional circumstances. - In line with the MoU, schools requiring sponsorship will be sponsored by a MAT with appropriate Church of England governance and capacity.
+In line with the MoU, schools requiring sponsorship will be sponsored by a MAT with appropriate Church of England governance and capacity.
 The DDE will work proactively with the Regional Director (RD) to determine the most appropriate solution which best meets the needs of the school and its community.
-This applies to maintained schools judged Inadequate and to maintained schools which receive a second (or further) Ofsted judgement of below Good.
+This currently applies to maintained schools judged Inadequate.
 This may include cross-diocesan support.